microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServiceSendingAndReceiving.md

 By default data will be sent to all connected devices, including the device that sent it.

+Here's how to send one byte of data:

 ```c#
 private void Update()
 {